hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ## The Menus

 Both modes are menu-driven.
-TMSH mode has 7 options, REST API has 5.
-The options do what they say — view, create, delete, export, edit.

 A few things worth noting:

 **Create/Update from CSV** can either create a new object or update an existing one.
 If the object exists, you choose overwrite (replace everything) or merge (add to what's there).

-**Delete** requires typing DELETE to confirm.
+**Delete** requires typing DELETE for final confirmation.
 There's no undo, but the tool creates a backup first.

 **Edit** opens an interactive editor where you can make multiple changes before applying them.
-More on that below.

 ---